EventStore/documentation/docs/cloud/faq/roadmap.md

 The scheduled backup feature has been released in March 2021.
 Read more in [cloud backup documentation](../ops/scheduled_backups.md).

+### Are there plans to enable external access to the backups (e.g. via _Amazon S3_, _Azure Blob Storage_ or _ Google Cloud Storage_)?

+We plan to allow backup copies to the customer cloud account in the future.
+Currently, it's not possible because of security considerations.

 ### Are there plans to be able get an audit log of access to the console?

 Yes, we will present the details of the schedule on the public [roadmap](https://www.eventstore.com/event-store-cloud) page.